Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 The `CreateRestaurant` mutation takes in the model fields as arguments within the inner-`Argument` class.
 The `mutate()` function is where the database change happens using Django's object-relational mapper (ORM).

-Next, let's create a `Mutation` class and initialize with the schema at the end of the file:
+Next, let's create a `Mutation` class and initialize it with the schema at the end of the file:

 ```py
 class Mutation(graphene.ObjectType):